 Sous vide lamb chops — our preferred cooking method! — results in tender, juicy, and perfectly cooked lamb every single time!
 Season with Kosher salt, black pepper, garlic, lemon, and fresh oregano, then place in a vacuum seal bag and submerge into a preheated water bath.

-Sous vide cooking is a gentler way to cook proteins, and with a little practice you’ll see how foolproof it can be.
+Sous vide cooking is a gentler way to cook meats, seafood, and poultry, and with a little practice you’ll see how foolproof it can be.

 This is a great recipe whether you’re looking for an easy, impressive date night in or a family holiday meal (Easter!)!